tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1a-jane-plan-disks-basic_install.md

                            OK"
   - Ok

+## Faiure!

-- Does not boot!
+Does not boot!

-- Try again with same options
+Try again with mostly the same, but a few different options:

 - Except: choose to format sda2 [/boot] this time
   - It gives a warning about formatting it when I choose Install Now
   - Worth a shot
 - Also: choose to "not use" sda10 [/var/www] yet
   - It gives a warning about formatting it when I choose Install Now, hmmm
   - Worth a shot
 - Also: choose to format sda13 [/] and sda14 [/mnt/spare/sda14] this time
   - It hung on sda13 after checking the sda13 filesystem when trying to boot
   - Also worth a shot

+## Success!!

+One of the changes made this time fixed the issue.
+Yay!